Domestic Abuse - Notifications to Schools

-The emails will be sent via the secure e-mail Egress system, from the MASH-Education email address at NCC and will have Domestic Abuse Notification in the subject line.
+The emails will be sent via the secure e-mail Egress system, from the MASH-Education email address and will have Domestic Abuse Notification in the subject line.
 Information on how to use the secure email Egress system can be found on the Domestic Abuse notifications webpage.

 When do Women's Aid run their courses and are there waiting lists?

 Courses are run where there is an identified group of individuals and dependant on the availability of the facilitator.

 At what stage will the child or young person know that the school have been informed of an incident?

 It may not be appropriate to inform the child; it is about offering the child a safe environment and the opportunity to talk if they wish to.
 The school may just have a watching brief.
 The circumstances for each individual will be different.

 Who in the school is informed?

 We will send the notification to your designated safeguarding lead and head teacher.